-You must notify all participants if photos will be taken and how they may be used, for example on a named social media channel, and the CSC website.
+You must notify all participants if photos and/or videos will be taken and how they may be used, for example on a named social media channel, and the CSC website.
 An example of how to communicate this information is shared below:

-Photographs will be taken at this event and the images may be used on [name] social media channels and the CSC website.
+Photographs will be taken at this event and the images may be used on [name] social media channels and the Commonwealth Scholarship Commission website: cscuk.fcdo.gov.uk.
 [Any other ways in which the images may be used, such as the association's media channels].